smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 [/block]
 Click on the caret to see a list of all the functions available to call.

 Click "getLatestPrice", and voilà!
 The latest price appears just underneath the button.
-We have successfully deployed a smart contract, which uses Chainlink price feeds, to the Kovan Ethereum testnet!
+We have successfully deployed a smart contract, which uses Chainlink price feeds, to the Rinkeby Ethereum testnet!